Juice Radio: City Beat

 Following the closure of Preston FM, the station relaunched with a more mainstream commercial music format under the name City Beat 103.2, with new premises at Preston Guild Hall.
 In June 2017, the station was found in breach of its Ofcom licence after transphobic comments were made by the presenter of the Bigger Drive Home programme.

 Beat 103

 In 2018, the station relaunched once again as Beat Radio and subsequently Beat 103, reflecting its FM frequency.
 In late 2019, the station once more fell off air following a number of problems, including the deletion of music and audio from the station's computers.

 In May 2020, Beat 103 was again found in breach of its Ofcom licence.
 The regulator's investigation found that the station had not adhered to its Key Commitments on a number of levels, including the absence of any news, sport or speech programming, and a lack of older music tracks.

 Juice Radio

 In January 2024, the station again rebranded as Juice Radio, merging its operations with a commercial DAB digital radio station already on the air in North West England.

+In July 2024, Ofcom once again found the radio station to be in breach of its licensed Key Commitments for the fourth time.

+Apparent Closure

+From October 2025, the station disappeard from the DAB brodasting specturm and ended all live / presenter-led programming and switched to a continuous non-stop music service on the FM broadcast.
+Shortly afterwards, it was removed from the UK Radioplayer portal and its online web streams were discontinued.